 There are also some big legal and regulatory risks.
 Since Visa and MasterCard operate a near-duopoly, they have a lot of government eyes watching them on behalf of merchants.
 For example, in 2010, the US passed the Durbin Amendment, which forced Visa and MasterCard to lower interchange fees on credit card transactions.
 Also, both Visa and MasterCard are being investigated for price-fixing and possible collusion in a near $6 billion settlement lawsuit with merchants.
 Each of these legal and regulatory hurdles could become a significant hit to MasterCard's bottom-line.

 Despite these risks, MasterCard isn't going anywhere anytime soon.
 The strong growth drivers, the relative lack of immediate competitive threats, and their profitable business model make me believe that MasterCard will keep outperforming the market.
 There are a few things to dislike about MasterCard; at 0.65% the dividend is low and at 30 the price-to-earnings ratio is high.
 The high price-to-earnings ratio makes MasterCard somewhat risky, as stocks with a premium valuation are more vulnerable to a steep corrections.
 I think MasterCard is a buy-and-hold, as long you buy into it at the right price point ...

-Disclaimer: I'm long MasterCard.
+Disclaimer: I'm long MasterCard with a cost basis of $90 per share.
 Before making an investment in any of the companies mentioned, you should do your own proper due diligence.
 Any material in this article should be considered general information, and not a formal investment recommendation.